rust-lang/book/src/ch16-02-message-passing.md

 The call to `thread::sleep` will make the thread stop executing for the `Duration` it's been passed.
 In this case, we've created a duration of one second.
 When running this version of the example, you'll see the same output, but with a one-second pause in between.
-There's no pausing in our recieving loop, so we can tell that the main thread is waiting on the secondary thread.
+There's no pausing in our receiving loop, so we can tell that the main thread is waiting on the secondary thread.

 Near the start of this section, we mentioned that 'mpsc' stood for "multiple